FarizGD/BaileysV2/README.md

 Fizzxy and its managers are not responsible for misuse of this application, as stated in the MIT license.
 Fizzxy management in no way condones the use of this application in practices that violate the WhatsApp Terms of Service.
 The manager of this application holds its users personally responsible for using this application in a fair manner, as it is intended to be used.
 ##

-BaileysPro doesn't require Selenium or any other browser to interact with WhatsApp Web, it does it directly using WebSocket.
+BaileysV2 doesn't require Selenium or any other browser to interact with WhatsApp Web, it does it directly using WebSocket.
 Not running Selenium or Chromimum saves half a gig of ram :/ BaileysPro supports interaction with multi-device & web versions of WhatsApp.

 ## Please Read

 The original repository had to be removed by the original author - we are now continuing development of this repository here.
-This is one of the modification repositories and is maintained by Fizzxy.
+This is one of the modification repositories and is maintained by FarizGD.

 ## Example